 According to legends, when Goddess Parvati was meditating, a fierce lion tried to attack her.
 But when she looked at him with love and compassion, he became calm and devoted to her, turning into her loyal companion.
 Lord Shiva later named him Somnandi.
 Some also believe that the lion was either a gift from her father, Himavan, or a defeated demon given to her by her son, Kartikeya.

 The symbolism of the Gunas adds more depth to this meaning.
 The lion, with its wild and powerful energy, represents Rajo Guna (Passion and Action).
 The Goddess skillfully controls this energy and directs it toward Satva Guna (Goodness and Dharma).
-Therefore, Durga riding a lion symbolizes her divine power (Shakti), her fearlessness, and the triumph of good over evil.
-It demonstrates that true strength comes from love, self-control, and righteousness.
+Therefore, Durga riding a lion symbolises her divine power (Shakti), her fearlessness, and the triumph of good over evil.
+It also demonstrates that true strength comes from love, self-control, and righteousness.

 Mata Durga was not born in the usual way.
 She is believed to be a form of Goddess Parvati, who took a fierce and mighty appearance to destroy the demon Mahishasura.
 Her birth story is described in the Devi Mahatmyam, which is part of the Markandeya Purana, one of the most important scriptures dedicated to the worship of the Divine Mother.